TLDWTutorials/R_SyntheticData/README.md

 Before running the script, make sure you have R installed on your system.
 You can download it from [CRAN](https://cran.r-project.org/).

+Download a dataset of ICD10 codes - I used this one: https://www.kaggle.com/datasets/mrhell/icd10cm-codeset-2023?select=ICDCodeSet.csv

 ## Features

 - Generates names, ages, races, and ethnicities for 1000 synthetic patients.